alephium/www/src/content/blog/BIP39-Passphrase-implementation-f87adecd6f59/index.md

 Changing a single character (even, for example, from lower to upper-case), will result in the generation of a completely new wallet.
 As a result, it is imperative to:

-1.  <span id="19a4">Choose a Passphrase that you can remember and enter it correctly before sending any funds to the generated wallet.</span>
+1. Choose a Passphrase that you can remember and enter it correctly before sending any funds to the generated wallet.
-2.  <span id="c75e">Remember it perfectly character by character.</span>
+2. Remember it perfectly character by character.
-3.  <span id="d8bd">The passphrase should be <a href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" class="markup--anchor markup--li-anchor" data-href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" rel="noopener" target="_blank">long and strong,</a> otherwise it may be prone to brute-force attacks by anyone aware of the seed phrase.</span>
+3. The passphrase should be <a href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" class="markup--anchor markup--li-anchor" data-href="https://apvhyngqeo.cloudimg.io/v7/https://allsafeit.com/wp-content/uploads/2021/07/Social-Media-Brute-Force-Password-Attacks-sq.png?w=800&amp;h=800&amp;org_if_sml=1" rel="noopener" target="_blank">long and strong,</a> otherwise it may be prone to brute-force attacks by anyone aware of the seed phrase.

 **IF YOU LOSE OR FORGET YOUR PASSPHRASE, YOU WILL LOSE YOUR FUNDS PERMANENTLY**